This week a visitor had the following question about adult acne.

 Additionally, because you haven’t got to the root of the problem, then these products have to be used continuously to keep your acne under control.
 You can keep your face clean and reduce oil by simply washing with water several times a day.
 This keeps dirt from building up in your pores, however, the best acne treatments are ones that actually get to the root of the issue by addressing the problem from the inside out.

-Adult Acne can be caused by a variety of things, but the primary contributors are Candida, hormone imbalances, diet and nutrition, toxins in the Body and environmental Toxins.
+Adult acne can be caused by a variety of things, but the primary contributors are Candida, hormone imbalances, diet and nutrition, unidentified food sensitivities, and environmental toxins.
 Acne is a signal that something isn’t working right in the body.

-A healthier diet that consists of organic and fresh fruits and vegetables, whole grains, hormone and antibiotic free meat, nuts, healthy oils and small amounts of complex carbohydrates helps clear up adult acne for a variety of reasons.
-One is that you’ll be ingesting more fresh fruits, vegetables and wholesome food so your body will get the vitamins, minerals and other essential nutrients it needs to functioning adequately and two it helps your waste system function more effectively and moves toxins out of the body.
+A healthier diet that consists of organic and fresh fruits and vegetables, hormone and antibiotic free meat, nuts, eggs and healthy oils helps clear up adult acne for a variety of reasons.
+One is that you’ll be ingesting more fresh fruits, vegetables and wholesome food so your body will get the vitamins, minerals and other essential nutrients it needs to function adequately and two, it helps your waste system function more effectively and moves toxins out of the body.
+I recommend a slightly modified version of the Paleolithic diet.

-When you drink more water it keeps the waste material in the colon soft so that it can move through the colon easier and quicker.
+When you drink more water, it keeps the waste material in the colon soft so that it can move through the colon easier and quicker.
 Fiber also keeps things moving along the intestinal tract.
 Vitamins and minerals keep your bodies organs and systems functioning optimally and all this works together to keep toxins from building up in your system.
+Maintaining good colon health is essential for clearing up acne.

 For some people who have been eating a poor diet for a long time or who have a Candida overgrowth problem a good colon cleanse can be beneficial to get the ball rolling a little more quickly.
 Colon cleansing will physically remove the toxins much more swiftly and help the intestinal tract to function better.